rodion-m/DotNetSolutionsMerger/README.md

 ## Overview
 This tool merges multiple .NET solution files into a single solution file.
 It is designed to be run from the command line and accepts various input options for flexibility.

+_The source code is almost entirely written by Claude Sonnet 3.5._

 ## Installation
 Ensure you have .NET SDK installed.
 Clone or download the repository containing this tool, then build it using the .NET CLI.